databricks/databricks-dbutils-scala/README.md

    Pull the latest changes from the `main` branch locally.

 4. **Tag the release**
-   Create a signed tag for the release:
+   Create a tag for the release.
+For example:
    ```bash
    git tag v0.1.5 -s
    ````